-Author: Eliška Hosnedlová, IHP (Certified Integrative Health Practitioner and Femvie specialist )
+Author: Eliška Hosnedlová, IHP (Certified Integrative Health Practitioner and Femvie expert)

-PCOS is one of the most common conditions that women face in terms of their hormonal and metabolic health.
-Unfortunately, it is not easy to accurately diagnose this condition.
-There are many questions associated with the diagnosis and even more buts that can rule out the condition.
-Therefore, today we will look at what specifically can be difficult when diagnosing PCOS and what to look out for - also from the patient's perspective.
+PCOS is one of the most common conditions women face regarding their hormonal and metabolic health.
+Unfortunately, it is not at all easy to determine this condition flawlessly.
+A diagnosis is accompanied by many questions and even more "buts" that can rule out the condition.
+Therefore, today we will look at what specifically can be problematic in diagnosing PCOS and what to watch out for - even from the patient's perspective.

 What is PCOS?

-Polycystic ovary syndrome (PCOS) is a metabolic and hormonal condition in which a woman's body produces excessive amounts of male hormones, androgens.
+Polycystic ovary syndrome (PCOS) is a metabolic and hormonal condition where the female body produces an excessive amount of so-called male hormones, androgens.

 The most common observable symptoms include: